VoyTechnology/Solar/API_Tester/command_line_client/README.md

 ##Usage##
 ###General###
 The command line is based on establishing sockets with the server and emitting and receiving data through these sockets.
 Each socket created simulates another user on the server.
+Run this program with -h to get a list of configuration parameters you can use.

 ###Emitting Data###
 The data you wish to emit will need to be placed inside the "data.json" file in the command-line-client folder.
 The "example data" folder is there to help you tailor the data you wish to send to the server. **you do not need to close the command line client if you wish to change the data inside the data.json file.**

+###Authentication###
+The client only emits socket.io data.
+I't cannot authenticate with the authentication server with http.
+You can however authenticate through your browser and use the token and id given back to you in a start message.

 ###Command list###
 1. **newSock x**<br>